Black Elk Wilderness, 2024

 Rock pillars, solitude & crowds on peak

+Far ahead I saw peak with giant rock top; as we got closer, I saw fire lookout made of stone.
+We met three separate day-hikers, all returning from peak.
+“A lot of people,” one warned.
 He wasn’t kidding.
-At the spur trail to peak we met young hikers, moms and dads toting babies, kids, teens, and older folks.
+At spur trail to peak we met young hikers, moms and dads toting babies, kids, teens, and older folks.
 We joined hikers on curving stairway leading to tower flanked by rock banisters.
-Near tower entrance snags were decorated with multi-colored prayer flags and a large pole supported effigy of an Indian—perhaps Black Elk?
+Snags near tower entrance bore multi-colored prayer flags; a large pole supported effigy of an American Indian—perhaps Black Elk?

 I followed line up winding steps within tower.
 After view of sprawling Black Elk country from open patio, I headed down; we took lazy switchbacks down Black Elk Trail, continually meeting hikers.
-I wanted to visit Custer State Park for short side trip to Little Devils Tower little-devils-tower-trail but David nixed extra four miles since we wanted to reach town of Custer in time for dinner.
+I wanted to visit Custer State Park for short side trip to Little Devils Tower but David nixed extra 4 miles since we wanted to reach town of Custer in time for dinner.

-The town, county and state park are named for George Armstrong Custer, Army officer famous in Civil War who battled American Indians and also discovered gold in Black Hills.
-This launched gold rush drawing white Europeans to take over the area.
-Crazy Horse and other Lakota Sioux killed Custer at Battle of Little Bighorn.
+The town, county, and state park are named for George Armstrong Custer, Army officer famous in Civil War who battled American Indians and discovered gold in Black Hills.
+This launched Black Hills Gold Rush drawing white Europeans to take over the area.
+Crazy Horse and other Lakota Sioux killed Custer at Battle of the Little Bighorn.
+We lost crowd after turnoff on Lost Cabin Trail, moving through trees and grottoes, a drop down small canyon, before following boggy creek and climbing to ridge adorned with stone pillars.
+Near the top we met a mom and daughter taking break in a side canyon—last hikers of the day.

 show less